aresssera/timeSeriesFeatures/README.md

 The analysis introduced in https://github.com/hendersontrent/feature-set-comp was used as a guideline.

 ### Execution
 All notebooks can be run immediately.
+The steps are described in the notebooks.

 If you want to use your own data, you can calculate the features using `calcFeat`.